aarong/feedme-server-core/DEV.md

   error object.

-  If the stoppage resulted from a failure to start the transport after a call to `start()` or from an internal failure once `started`, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.
+  If the stoppage resulted from a failure to start the transport after a call to `transport.start()` or from an internal failure once `started`, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.

 - `connect(clientId)`

-  Informs the server that a new client has connected `connected` and that the client has been assigned a string identifier of `clientId`.
+  Informs the server that a new client has connected and that the client has been assigned the string identifier `clientId`.
 This event must only be emitted when the transport state is `started`.

 - `message(clientId, msg)`

-  Informs the server that a string message has been received from client `clientId`.
+  Informs the server that a string message `msg` has been received from `clientId`.

-  This event must only be emitted when the transport state is `started`.
-A previous `connect` event must have been emitted referencing the given `clientId`.
+  This event must only be emitted when the transport state is `started` and after a `connect` event has been emitted referencing the given `clientId`.

 - `disconnect(clientId, [err])`